We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 State and Territory governments, local governments, regional universities, not-for-profit organisations, including indigenous organisations.

-Regional precincts or ‘places with a purpose’ are user-defined geographic areas with a specific shared need or theme.
+The program supports the planning and delivery of regional, rural and remote precincts, places that encompass multiple infrastructure elements delivered by various parties through long-term partnerships between multiple providers.
 Regional precincts may include business districts, neighbourhoods, activity centres, commercial hubs or community and recreational areas.
 They will be located in renewal areas and growth areas in regional centres, regional corridors, regional cities, as well as smaller town centres that serve as service hubs in more remote communities.

-• Stream one - Precinct development and planning: to activate partnerships and to deliver an investment- ready precinct plan
+- Stream One - Precinct development and planning: to activate partnerships and to deliver an investment- ready precinct plan

-• Stream two - Precinct delivery: to deliver a specified project or projects as part of a precinct.
+- Stream Two - Precinct delivery: to deliver a specified project or projects as part of a precinct.

-The objective of stream one is to activate partnerships to jointly deliver precinct plans.
+The objective of Stream One is to activate partnerships to jointly deliver precinct plans.

-The intended outcomes of stream one are to:
+The intended outcomes of Stream One are to:

-• establish partnerships comprised of relevant government entities, community organisations and businesses that have a shared vision for a regional precinct
+- establish partnerships comprised of relevant government entities, community organisations and businesses that have a shared vision for a regional precinct

-• deliver precinct plans that are tailored to their local contexts and based on community feedback and engagement
+- deliver precinct plans that are tailored to their local contexts and based on community feedback and engagement

-• support precinct plans to become investment ready
+- support precinct plans to become investment ready

 Check if you can apply

 You can apply if you meet the eligibility criteria.
-The eligibility criteria are a set of rules that describe who we can consider for this grant.
+The eligibility criteria are a set of rules that describe who we can consider for this funding opportunity.
 You can apply if you:

-• are an eligible entity
+- are an eligible entity

-• have an eligible project
+- have an eligible project

-• have eligible expenditure.
+- have eligible expenditure.

-• are located in an eligible geographical area.
+- are located in an eligible geographical area.

-The rules are in the grant opportunity guidelines.
+The rules are in the funding opportunity guidelines.

 You can apply if you:

-• have an Australian business number (ABN) or Office of the Registrar of Indigenous Organisations (ORIC) registration
+- have an Australian business number (ABN) or Office of the Registrar of Indigenous Organisations (ORIC) registration

 and are one of the following entity types:

-• an Australian State/Territory Government agency or body
+- an Australian State/Territory Government agency or body

-• an Australian local government agency or body
+- an Australian local government agency or body

-• a Regional University which may be for-profit
+- a Regional University which may be for-profit

-• current Australian Charities and Not-for-profits Commission’s (ACNC) registration
+- current Australian Charities and Not-for-profits Commission’s (ACNC) registration

-• state or territory incorporated association status
+- state or territory incorporated association status

-• constitutional documents and/or Articles of Association that demonstrate the not-for-profit character of the organisation.
+- constitutional documents and/or Articles of Association that demonstrate the not-for-profit character of the organisation.

 You can’t apply if you are:

-You must complete your project by 31 March 2026.
+You must complete your project by 31 March 2027.

 Your project must:

-• be in regional, rural or remote location, delineated as entirely outside the Australian Bureau of Statistics’ Greater Capital City Statistical Areas (GCCSA) - see the mapping tool on the Department of Infrastructure, Transport, Regional Development, Communications and the Arts website
+- be in regional, rural or remote location, delineated as entirely outside the Australian Bureau of Statistics’ Greater Capital City Statistical Areas (GCCSA) - see the mapping tool on the Department of Infrastructure, Transport, Regional Development, Communications and the Arts website

-• be aimed at delivering a precinct plan that is tailored to local contexts and based on community feedback and engagement
+- be aimed at delivering a precinct plan that is tailored to local contexts and based on community feedback and engagement

-• be aimed at establishing partnerships comprised of relevant government entities, community organisations and businesses that have a shared vision for a regional precinct
+- be aimed at establishing partnerships comprised of relevant government entities, community organisations and businesses that have a shared vision for a regional precinct

-• not have received Commonwealth funding to undertake the same activities
+- not have received Commonwealth funding to undertake the same activities

-• have a minimum expenditure of $500,000.
+- have a minimum eligible expenditure of $500,000.

-You can use this grant funding to cover costs incurred that are directly related to your agreed project including:
+You can use this funding to cover costs incurred that are directly related to your agreed project including:

-• partnership establishment and operational costs
+- partnership establishment and operational costs

-• labour expenditure and on-costs
+- labour expenditure and on-costs

-• contract expenditure
+- contract expenditure

-• travel expenditure.
+- relevant travel expenditure.

 How to apply